Reckoning

 The Threshold

-Your life is a house whose every creak you know – save for one room.
-The one you sealed the night you chose silence.
-Your mind forgot the lock, but your palm remembers the cold brass of the key.
-Years pass.
-You rearrange the hallway so you never face the door.
-The frame bows regardless, groaning under a borrowed weight, as silence bleeds beneath the door like dark water.
+Your life is a house whose every creak you know, save for one room: the one you sealed the night you chose silence.
+Your mind forgot the lock, but your palm remembers the cold brass.
+The dust on the door grows old.
+You rearrange the hallway so your eyes never meet it.
+Still, the frame bows.
+The wood groans under a weight it was not built to carry.
+Under the door, the silence seeps out like black water.
 Your hand finds the lock.
-The rust resists, then snaps.
+The key turns through rust.
 The door gives.

 The Way

-You step through, the air thick with rust and fear.
-He is there: bare feet on cold concrete, arms locked around the beam, unmoved since the night you sealed the door.
-His eyes find yours.
-In his face, no accusation – only the stillness of someone who never stopped listening for your footstep.
+You cross the threshold.
+The air hangs heavy, copper and trapped time on your tongue.
+He sits exactly where you left him: bare feet on cold concrete, arms locked around the beam.
+He looks up.
+In his face, no accusation.
+Only the stillness of someone who never stopped listening for your footstep.
 The vigil you broke, he kept.
-The strength it took to seal him here was nothing compared to the strength it took to stay.
+The strength it took to seal him here was nothing beside the strength it took him to stay.
 Your knees hit concrete.
 Rest now.
-I'll carry it.
-What you sealed away floods your chest, but you do not collapse.
-You stand, meet his gaze, let your weight lean beside his.
-His shoulders drop; his hands release the beam.
-The wall behind him shudders, cracks, falls away into the sky.
-Light pours in.
-Neither of you looks away.
+I will bear it.
+What you sealed away breaks open in your chest.
+You do not collapse.
+You hold his gaze and set your shoulder beside his, under the same weight.
+His grip leaves the beam.
+The wall behind him shudders, cracks, and falls away into sky.
+At his sides, his hands open: empty, shaking.

 The Shadow

-The Resilient's hand finds the lock, but her wrist will not turn.
-The body remembers what the mind has rewritten.
-Behind the door, the child's voice: Why are you closing the door?
-She decides the room does not exist.
-When the voice bleeds through the walls, she decides the house itself is the rot.
-She strikes a match.
-Photographs curl; the rug blackens.
-She runs barefoot into the dark, telling herself the glow at her back is sunrise.
-New city.
-New walls.
-Same hands.
-One night, in the dark, her fingers find a doorknob.
-The exact grain of wood against her palm.
-The room she burnt was never in the house. ❖ The Merciful opens the door.
+The Resilient's hand finds the lock, but her wrist seizes before the key can turn; the brass goes cold in her palm.
+Behind the door, a child's voice: Why are you leaving me here?
+She decides the room is not real.
+When the voice bleeds through the walls, she decides the rot is the whole house.
+She takes the handle off the door, hangs a coat over the keyhole, builds shelves across the frame until even accident cannot find it.
+When even that is not enough, she strikes a match.
+Photographs curl; the rug goes black.
+Years later: another city, other walls, the same hands.
+In the dark, her fingers find a doorknob – the same grain of wood under her palm.
+The room she burnt was never inside the house. ■The Merciful opens the door.
 Sees the child.
 Kneels.
 I see you.
 I know what happened.
 Rest now.
-Warmth loosens in his chest – he mistakes it for absolution.
-His hand finds the child's shoulder; in that touch, he feels certain the worst has passed.
-He rises.
-He steps back through the doorway.
-The door stays open.
-He never crosses that threshold again.
-He speaks of the room.
-The telling swells as the truth recedes.
-When he tells the story, his hands shape the kneeling.
-The child's face, he improvises.
+Warmth loosens in his chest.
+His hand finds the child's shoulder, and he is certain: the worst has passed.
+He stands and steps back through the doorway, leaving the door open behind him.
+The thin light on the floor becomes his proof.
+He never crosses it again.
+By morning, the warmth has frozen.
+Then he tells the story, and the warmth returns – fuller than touch, more obedient.
+With each telling, the child blurs.
+His knees still find the floor.
+His hands still arrange themselves around a small shoulder.
+The face, he invents.
 Visitors ask what he found there.
-None ask what he left behind.
-The boy is still there.
-His arms have not moved.
-The door stands open to listeners who believe the rescue is done.
+None ask whom he left.
+The boy remains in the room, arms still locked around the beam.
+The door stands open to a world that believes the rescue is over.

 The Cut